 To manipulate the magnitude of tensor polarization during DNP pumping a separate source of coil generated RF irradiation is used to selectively saturate some portion of the deuteron NMR line.
-By applying RF irradiation at a frequency or over a frequency range (hole burning [116, 117]), transitions are induced between the magnetic sublevels within the frequency domain of the applied RF.
+By applying RF irradiation at a frequency or over a frequency range (hole burning [128, 129]), transitions are induced between the magnetic sublevels within the frequency domain of the applied RF.
 A spin-diffusion rate that is small compared to the effective nuclear relaxation rate allows for significant changes to the NMR line via the RF, which can be strategically applied to manipulate the spin-1 tensor polarization.
-In the presented set of measurements DNP microwaves were used as well as an additional RF source that used semi-saturating RF (ss-RF) irradiation to maximize the tensor polarization for the 1 K and 5 T system [115].
-A semi-saturated steady-state condition is used which manipulates and holds the magnetic sublevels responsible for polarization.
+In the presented set of measurements DNP microwaves were used as well as an additional RF source that used semi-saturating RF (ss-RF) irradiation to maximize the tensor polarization for the 1 K and 5 T system [127].
+A semi-saturated steady-state condition is used which manipulates and holds the magnetic sublevels responsible for polarization enhancement.
+The continuous wave NMR (CW-NMR) lineshape is measured and manipulated to maximize tensor polarization.
 The technique of ss-RF requires using a power profile that is sensitive to the intensity distributions with the correct modulation time signature over the frequency domain to optimally enhance.
 To be useful in a scattering experiment setting, the target ensemble averaged tensor polarization must be increased and held during the beam spill.
 Temporarily enhanced states during beam-target interactions are much more plausible at facilities that have a short beam spill per cycle such as Fermilab.
 This allows significant beam intensity on a target that is RF-manipulated for a short period, and then gives significant recovery time to build up polarization again for the next spills.